Eleanor of Aquitaine was born the daughter of William X Duke of Aquitaine and Aenor de Châtellerault.

 1137 (1st August)

 King Louis VI died and Eleanor’s husband, Louis became King Louis VII.

 1137 (25th December)

 Louis and Eleanor were crowned King and Queen of the Franks.

 Eleanor of Aquitaine accompanied her husband Louis VII on the Second Crusade.

 Eleanor developed a very close relationship with her uncle, Raymond of Poitiers, who was staying in Antioch at the time.
-The relationship made Louis jealous and led to a distancing of Eleanor’s relationship with her husband.
+The relationship made Louis jealous.

 The ship carrying Eleanor back to France from the Holy land was attacked by Byzantine ships.
 Eleanor’s ship escaped the attack but was blown off course by a storm.

 Eleanor’s ship reached Palermo in southern Italy.